Lantana, Florida: Culture

-Lantana was the publishing headquarters of the National Enquirer tabloid newspaper during the 1970s and much of the 1980s.
+Lantana was the publishing headquarters of the National Enquirer during the 1970s and much of the 1980s.

 The Town of Lantana has a public library, with a collection of more than 24,000 volumes, as of 2020.
 The Lantana Road Library west of the city in unincorporated Palm Beach County is a branch of the public Palm Beach County Library System.